Munya disbands food authority in sector makeover

 The others are the Horticulture Crops Authority Bill, 2020 and the Miraa, Pyrethrum and Industrial Crops Bill, 2020.

 “Once we are through with these reforms there will be no AFA.
 It will be dead.
-It will metamorphose into these bodies that we have proposed,” Munya said yesterday.
+It will metamorphose into these bodies that we have proposed,” Munya said.

 “We are alive to the costs but also to the danger we have put ourselves in by bringing all crops together into a behemoth called AFA that is unable to focus on any particular issue.”